cohenchris/led-album-wall/README.md

 ## Deployment
 This file can be deployed in a variety of ways.
-This is intended to run on your local network, so I'm ignoring the warnings about using a production WSGI server.
-Personally, I just created a systemd service to run the flask app:
+This is intended to run on your local network without internet connection, so I'm ignoring the warnings about using a production WSGI server.
+Personally, I just created a systemd service to run the flask app with python3:

 1. Create a Systemd Service File:
 ```service